PostHog/posthog.com/contents/blog/posthog-cloud-eu.md

 ### What does PostHog Cloud EU cost?

 For now, we're charging [the same as "regular" PostHog Cloud](../pricing).
 The first 1 million events/month are free, then we charge monthly per event after that.
-[Get started here](https://eu.posthog.com/signup) (_not_ from our pricing page - it hasn't made it there yet!)
+[Get started here](https://eu.posthog.com/signup).

 ### I'm an existing PostHog customer, can I migrate to PostHog Cloud EU?